KaterinaWalter/javadocs/docs/unit10/notes1002.md

 ### Recursive Merge Sort

-In Unit 7, we looked at two sorting algorithms, Selection Sort and Insertion Sort.
-In this lesson, we will look at a third sorting algorithm, Merge Sort, which uses recursion.
-Merge Sort is actually more efficient (faster) than Selection Sort and Insertion Sort because it divides the problem in half each time like binary search.
+In Unit 7, we looked at two sorting algorithms, **Selection Sort** and **Insertion Sort**.
+In this lesson, we will look at a third sorting algorithm, **Merge Sort**, which uses _recursion_.
+> Merge Sort is actually more efficient (faster) than Selection Sort and Insertion Sort because it divides the problem in half each time like binary search.
 This is called a **divide and conquer** algorithm.

-A merge sort recursively breaks the values to be sorted in half until there is only one value to be sorted and then it merges the two sorted lists into one sorted list.
-The code shown below uses a second array the same size as the original array for merging the values in order.
-Then it copies all of the sorted values back into the original array.

-Here is a folk dance video that shows the merge sort process:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/XaqR3G_NVoo?si=8W-6B1y-KxvgW1hd" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-And here is a short video that describes how merge sort works:
+Here is a short video that describes how merge sort works:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/4VqmGXwpLqc?si=SqwsIIKCX_yfDhps" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>